ipni/specs/reader-privacy.md

 and `enc` is encryption over the value. *This notation is going to be used for the rest of the specification*.
 In order to make sense of that payload, a passive observer would need to get hold of the original multihash that isn't revealed during the communication round;
-* Using the original multihash, the client will decrypt `ProviderRecordKey`s and then calculate `hash(peerID)` for each.
-Using these hashes the client will do another lookup round to get encrypted `ProviderRecord`s in response: `enc(ProviderRecord, peerID)`. `ProviderRecord` will contain the provider's
+* Using the original multihash, the client will decrypt `ProviderRecordKey`s and then use the `peerID` to fetch a `ProviderRecord`. `ProviderRecord` will contain the provider's *multiaddrs* with some other possible provider-related information in the future.
-*multiaddrs* with some other possible provider-related information in the future.
-In order to make a sense of that payload, a passive observer would need to get hold of the original `peerID` that isn't revealed during the communication round.
-It's important to note that `ProviderRecord`s are cacheable and hence this rountrip can be avoided most of the times;
+`ProviderRecord`s are cacheable and hence this rountrip can be avoided most of the times;
-* Using the key derived from the `peerID`, the client will decrypt `ProviderRecord`s and then reach out to the provider directly to fetch the desired content;
+* Using the `ProviderRecord` the client will reach out to the provider directly and fetch the desired content;
 * The client might choose to fetch additional `Metadata` that is supplied to IPNI in Advertisements.
 That will require another lookup round by `hash(ProviderRecordKey)` to get `enc(Metadata, ProviderRecordKey)` in response.